 I took a senior-level English composition course as a freshman.
 We were required to write 3 papers and I wrote one long, well-researched story.
 My professor gave me an A and asked me to come to his office.
 “Have you ever thought of becoming a writer?”
 He asked me.
 “No. I want to be a lawyer.
 I don’t want to be a starving artist.”
 He shook his head and continue to encourage me to pursue writing as a career.
 He must have been prophetic because I ended up writing my way through college.

-I worked at the campus newspaper, Ka Leo O Hawaii covering politics.
-I received my degree in Journalism and started my first job as a reporter at the Honolulu Star-Bulletin.
+I worked at my campus newspaper, Ka Leo O Hawaii covering politics.
+I received my degree in Journalism and Political Science and started my first job as a reporter at the Honolulu Star-Bulletin.
 From writing stories about politics, I’ve taken this incredible winding journey writing articles, scripts, ads, web sites – anything to pay the bills.

 I’ve never thought of myself as spectacularly creative.
 Just a hard-working hack that tries to put out copy that resonates with the audience and “makes bank” as my son Chris would say.
 The people that keep me sane through this journey are: